kabasset/KokkosTest/README.md

 There are two main data classes: `Sequence` for 1D data, and `Image` for ND data.
 Underlying storage is handled by Kokkos by default, and adapts to the target infrastructure.
 There is no ordering or contiguity guaratee.
+In return, execution is automatically parallelized by Kokkos, including on GPU.

 In addition, for interfacing with libraries which require contiguity, `Raster` is a row-major ordered alternative to `Image`.
 It is a standard range (providing `begin()` and `end()`) which eases interfacing with the standard library.